rolandjlevy/registration-and-login-with-MERN/README.md

 ## Improvements 👌

-> If I had more time I would implement the following:
+> If I had more time I would do the following:

-- State management with Redux
+- Implement state management with Redux
 - Unit testing
 - JWT tokens for authentication
+- Use the `he` HTML entity encoder / decoder to protect against XSS
-- React router for page navigation
+- Use React router for page navigation

 ## Reference 📙